-Yesterday I saw my first Pine Siskin at the feeder and today I was excited to see these tiny little birds return.
-But then one of the squirrels did one of their aggressive running at the birds moves that seem designed to deliberately scare the birds away from the food.
+Yesterday I saw my first Pine Siskin at the feeder.
+Today I was excited to see these tiny little birds return.
+But then a squirrel did one of their aggressive running at birds moves designed to scare them off from the food.
 The birds scattered and one of the beautiful little Pine Siskins hit the dining room window just around the corner from the feeder.

-I went outside and very gently picked up the bird using a paper towel and put him in a small cardboard box.
+I went outside and very gently picked up the bird using a paper towel.
+I put him in a small cardboard box.
 At first I left the box open on the back step, still hoping the bird would recover on his own and fly away.
 At this point, the bird was now sitting up but still seemed stunned.

 Then I called the rehabilitator.
 She wasn’t immediately available, but listening to her recorded message and looking at the website again, I realized that leaving him in an open box on the back step wasn’t going to cut it.
-You are supposed to put the bird in a well-ventilated box, seal it tightly and put it in a warm dark place away from pets and people.
+You are supposed to put the bird in a well-ventilated box.
+Seal the box tightly and put it in a warm dark place away from pets and people.

 She said that sometimes after an accident a bird will be able to fly horizontally but not be able to get lift.
-She suggested bringing him into a small room like a bathroom (with toilet and sink, potential hiding places, etc. covered) to do a test flight to see how he flew.
+To check that, she suggested bringing him into a small room like a bathroom (with toilet and sink, potential hiding places, etc. covered) to do a test flight to see how he flew.
 That way if he had a problem, he would be easier to catch and bring to rehab than if the test flight was outside.

 So while the little guy rested, I set up my bathroom for the flight.
 I covered the mirror, sink and spaces under and around the cabinets with big pieces of cardboard and took out the outer storm window.
-After almost two hours, I brought the box into the bathroom and opened the bathroom window, covering the unopened portion with the curtains so he wouldn’t fly toward the closed upper part of the window.
+After almost two hours, I brought the box into the bathroom.
+I opened the bathroom window, covering the unopened portion with the curtains so he wouldn’t fly toward the closed upper part of the window.
 Then I opened the box.

 So did I help?
 I honestly don’t know.
 Maybe he would have been fine without my intervention.
 The concrete step he was lying on was wet and cold though and if nothing else, I did keep him from being potentially eaten by one of the neighborhood cats when he was feeling woozy.